By Your Headspace Mindfulness & Meditation Experts

 Go gently with yourself at first.
 Maybe choose one week to keep a worry diary, making a promise to yourself that you’ll write down every worrisome thought, however silly it might seem.
 At the end of that week, or whatever period of time you choose, the list will serve as a reflection of where your mind has gone in terms of imagined outcomes.
 Go through the list and challenge your anxious thoughts:

 There are many science-backed relaxation techniques (deep breathing, meditation, progressive muscle relaxation, yoga, tai chi, massage, getting outdoors, or just doing things you enjoy!) that counter feelings of anxiety and stress.
 Incorporating them into your daily life can promote a calmer frame of mind, and help ward off worry.
-If you’re looking for an introduction to meditation, download the Headspace app now and try it for free!
-Start reaping the rewards of a daily meditation practice.
+We just might find that we spend a lot less time feeling uncertain and concerned about what lies ahead.